dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

     emerge and the rates at which they collide?
     - how do these particles behave?
     - does this depend on the shape of the spacetime around it?
-    - i'd bet that it does & if so, it likely has something to do with the reconcilliation of inconsistencies in the disparity of spacetime
+    - i'd bet that it does & if so, it may be related to the reconcilliation of inconsistencies in the disparity of spacetime
-      - reconcilliation, like a quantum gravity RAFT theorum with virtual particles
+      - reconcilliation, like a quantum gravity RAFT algorithm with virtual particles
   - this disparity in the view of spacetime emerges in models of relativity inspired by DeSitter space, which is difficult to